 The services and solutions in the ADLIFE “toolbox” will be tested by more than 800 patients in seven different countries around Europe through local pilot site tests.

 The project is funded by the EU Horizon 2020 programme, grant agreement: 875209.

-From OUH, the project activities are taking part in CIMT as well as the Department of Internal Medicine and Acute Medicine at Svendborg Hospital, who will be testing ADLIFE services and solutions with staff and patients.
-Clinical specialists and researchers from the department are also taking the lead on the work package about patient empowerment.
+From OUH, CIMT and the Department of Internal Medicine and Acute Medicine at Svendborg Hospital are involved as partners, who will be testing ADLIFE services and solutions with staff and patients.
+Clinical specialists and researchers from the department are also taking the lead on the work package on patient empowerment.